Terry Campbell

 Terry Campbell (born July 1, 1968) is a Canadian-born German former professional ice hockey player.

-Prior to turning professional, Campbell attended Union College where he played three seasons (1987–1991) of college hockey with the Union Dutchmen men's ice hockey team.
+Prior to turning professional, Campbell attended Union College where he played three seasons (1987–1991) of college hockey with the Union Garnet Chargers men's ice hockey team.

 Campbell has played 260 games in the Deutsche Eishockey Liga.
 In 1999 he played with the Germany men's national ice hockey team, competing in the 'B' Pool at the 1999 Men's World Ice Hockey Championships.